hansalemaos/adb_pure_bash/README.md

 awk -f /sdcard/useful/generaterandomdata.awk -v total_output=20 -v percent_space_replace=30 -v space_replace="HHHH" -v outputseps="X#Q#P" -v percent_accents=100 -v percent_number=54 -v random_number_start=10000 -v random_number_end=20000  -v percent_low=20 -v percent_up=30 -v percent_camel=20 -v sep="#" -v files=/sdcard/test1.txt#/sdcard/test2.txt#/sdcard/test3.txt

+-v total_output=20: Sets the total number of output strings to generate.
+-v percent_space_replace=30: Sets the percentage of output strings that will have space replaced.
+-v space_replace="HHHH": Sets the replacement string for spaces.
+-v outputseps="X#Q#P": Sets the possible output separators for concatenating strings.
+-v percent_accents=100: Sets the percentage of output strings that will have accents removed.
+-v percent_number=54: Sets the percentage of output strings that will have a random number added.
+-v random_number_start=10000: Sets the start value for the random number to add.
+-v random_number_end=20000: Sets the end value for the random number to add.
+-v percent_low=20: Sets the percentage of output strings that will be converted to lowercase.
+-v percent_up=30: Sets the percentage of output strings that will be converted to uppercase.
+-v percent_camel=20: Sets the percentage of output strings that will be converted to camel case.
+-v sep="#": Sets the separator used in the input files.
+-v files=/sdcard/test1.txt#/sdcard/test2.txt#/sdcard/test3.txt: Sets the input files to read data from.

 TESTFILE1 A2XTESTFILE2 B2AXXTESTFILE3 C4
 testfile1 a3xtestfile2 b1axxtestfile3 c1X14804